 My outdoor field day games for kids post does so well, I thought we needed to share a list for adults too.
 After all, we like to have a good time outside too!

-Honestly though, the field day activities are really ideal for anyone to play.
-Although, some games could be a bit more challenging for the younger crowd, and that’s why they made it on this list instead.
+Honestly though, the outdoor field day games are really ideal for anyone to play.
+Although, some games could be a bit more challenging for the younger crowd, and that’s why they made it on this field games for adults list instead.

-From classic backyard games to ones that may not be so well-known, here is a list of field day games for adults that you can play with your family, friends, and co-workers at your next outdoor event!
+From classic backyard games and sports day games for adults to ones that may not be so well-known, here is a field games list for adults that you can play with your family, friends, and co-workers at your next team building field day activities for adults!

 - Tug-o-War — Using a rope, divide into two teams.
 Hand each team one end of the rope, with a flag tied in the middle.
 The first one to pull the rope past a designated spot on their side wins.